Ajgautam01/Final-Report/README.md

 *  watching tutorial from Youtube.
 *  follow some  guidelines for making the App.
 *  Create first app unit Converter using Java.
-*  The concept of the App is convertering a amount into Pound.
+*  The concept of the App is converting a amount into Pound.

 # week 4 Flutter & Dart